GuanceCloud/guance-docs/docs/en/billing/commercial-version.md

 ![](img/9.upgrade_7.png)

-If you choose to use the Guance enterprise account for settlement, you can directly close the **Change Settlement Method** dialog box.
+If you choose to use the Guance Billing Center account for settlement, you can directly close the **Change Settlement Method** dialog box.
 Support to change the settlement method in the **Workspace Management** of the Guance Billing Center.

 ![](img/9.upgrade_9.png)